Rule files for masking

 Disponible avec une licence Production Mapping.

-Predefined XML masking rule files that can be used for cartographic production and are included in a product file installer available for ArcGIS Production Mapping and ArcGIS Defense Mapping.
+Predefined XML masking rule files that can be used for cartographic production are included in a product file installer for ArcGIS Production Mapping and ArcGIS Defense Mapping.

 Learn more about Defense Mapping product files and Production Mapping product files.